-- There is an urgent need to end all demand for rhino horn in China, Vietnam and other countries and this goal can be achieved only if laws and policies clearly prohibiting all trade in rhino horn are effectively enforced.
+- There is an urgent need to end all demand for rhino horn in China, Vietnam and other countries and this goal can be achieved only if laws and policies clearly prohibit trade, including domestic trade, and that these are effectively enforced.

 If you wish to utilise our illegal trade seizure maps and need access to the raw data or have information you wish to submit, please contact us.